bycs-lp/moodle-format_mimo/AI_README.md

 - The course index is disabled in single-section mode.
 Do not re-enable it without also enabling multi-section.
 - Never bypass the profile system — `get_tags_for_course()` filters tags through the course's activity profile.
 All tags are active by default; profiles can disable individual tags.
 - Every course should have a valid `activityprofile` option — defaults to `'explore'`.
-- When touching SVG/file handling, keep files in system context and reuse `tag_manager` / `style_manager` / `profile_manager` helpers to avoid orphans.
+- When touching SVG/file handling, keep files in system context and reuse `tag_manager` / `profile_manager` helpers to avoid orphans.
-- Update caches after any tag/profile/style change; otherwise wall rendering will show stale logos/colors.
+- Update caches after any tag/profile change; otherwise wall rendering will show stale logos/colors.
 Use `clear_course_tags_cache($courseid)` for course-specific cache invalidation.
 - Tags and profiles are **global by default** — shared across all courses; courses reference profiles via the `activityprofile` format option. **Imported** tags/profiles have `scope='imported'` and are course-scoped via `course_tags` bindings.
 - **Imported scope rules**: Imported tags are only visible in courses with explicit `course_tags` bindings.
 Imported profiles only appear in the course settings dropdown for the course already using them.
 New imported tags get explicit `profile_tag` with `enabled=0` in ALL global profiles to prevent implicit-enable leaking.
 Never skip this step when creating imported tags.
 - **Imported profile cleanup**: `course_deleted` observer calls `unbind_all_tags_from_course()`, `cleanup_orphaned_imported_tags()`, and `cleanup_orphaned_imported_profiles()`.
 Don't add manual cleanup elsewhere.